kmohrf/node-fontdump/README.md

 fontdump is a node module and command line program that processes stylesheets for @font-face rules, downloads the fonts and saves them locally.
 Stylesheets are requested with multiple User-Agent strings in order to collect and download all available font formats including `eot`, `ttf`, `svg`, `woff` and `woff2`.
-The resulting fontdump stylesheet uses the good ol' ['bulletproof'](https://calendar.perfplanet.com/2016/no-font-face-bulletproof-syntax/) @font-face declaration syntax and includes unicode ranges if provided by the source.
+The resulting fontdump stylesheet uses the good ol' ['bulletproof'](https://calendar.perfplanet.com/2016/no-font-face-bulletproof-syntax/) @font-face declaration syntax and includes `unicode-range` and `font-display` properties if provided by the source.

 fontdump is primarily written for and used with [Google Fonts](https://fonts.google.com/).